 In 1971 Jim Morrison went to Saint-Leu-d’Esserent with two friends, in what would become his last photographed experience on earth.

 The Doors are synonymous with classic rock and roll, the eponymous debut release still being lauded as a major stepping stone for the genre 50 years after its release.
-Yet in their scene, the only entity that was more famous the The Doors was their lead singer Jim Morrison.
+Yet in their scene, the only entity that was more famous than The Doors was their lead singer Jim Morrison.

 Four years after The Doors hit shelves and smashed charts, Morrison passed away at age 27.
 If anything, it cemented himself and the band as legends beyond any normal definition.